AdobeDocs/app-builder/src/pages/resources/sample_apps/code_snippets/events.md

 title: App Builder Code Snippets - I/O Events handler
 ---

-# I/O Events handler
+# I/O Events Handler

-Demonstrating how to write an event handler for webhook calls.
-This action is expose as a web action, you can use its URL to register as a webhook for I/O Events.
+Demonstrates how to write an event handler for webhook calls.
+This action is exposed as a web action, so you can use its URL to register as a webhook for I/O Events.

 ```javascript
 /**